Social Media: | Twitter, | LinkedIn,

 Wilson, MW, Ainsworth, GB, Wernham, CV, Young, JC and Redpath, SM (In preparation).
 Where did the birds go?
 Contested knowledge and bird population declines in Scotland.

 Ainsworth, GB and Burns, GL (Submitted).
 "Affective and effective conservation messages: a case study of Australian threatened birds."
-Special Issue in Journal of Outdoor Recreation and Tourism
+Biodiversity and Conservation

 Ainsworth, GB, Fitzsimons, JA, Weston, MA, Garnett, ST. (2017).
 "The culture of bird conservation: Australian stakeholder values regarding iconic, flagship and rare birds."
 Biodiversity and Conservation, 27 (2): 345-363. doi: 10.1007/s10531-017-1438-1